-The completed Form 608 or Form 608a in conjunction with Form 608 must indicate that:
+The completed Form 608 or Form 608a must indicate that:

-- the Australian Apprentice has a disability which will impact upon their capacity to perform the employment-based duties of the Australian Apprenticeship position; and - the Australian Apprentice's medication or basic self-management strategies have been assessed and it has been determined that they do not overcome the impact of the disability on the performance of the employment-based duties of the Australian Apprenticeship position; and - the Australian Apprentice will be able to carry out the duties of the occupation if they are provided suitable support by the employer. - (ii) Existing workers
+- the Australian Apprentice has a disability or disabilities which will impact upon their capacity to perform the employment-based duties of the Australian Apprenticeship position; and - the Australian Apprentice's medication or basic self-management strategies have been assessed and it has been determined that they do not overcome the impact of the disability on the performance of the employment-based duties of the Australian Apprenticeship position; and - the Australian Apprentice will be able to carry out the duties of the occupation if they are provided suitable support by the employer. - (ii) Existing workers

-If the Australian Apprentice is an existing worker, the Australian Apprentice must have:
+If the Australian Apprentice is an Existing Worker, the Australian Apprentice must have:

-- commenced or recommenced a qualification at the Certificate III or IV level and meet one of the following: - the nominal full-time duration of the Training Contract, as declared by the relevant State Training Authority, is two years or more (pro-rata for part-time Australian Apprenticeships); or - the Australian Apprentice commenced within 12 months of successfully completing a qualification at the Certificate II level with the same employer; or - commenced or recommenced a qualification at the Diploma or Advanced Diploma level. - (b) Ongoing eligibility assessment
+- commenced or recommenced a qualification at the Certificate III or IV level and meet one of the following: - the nominal full-time duration of the Training Contract, as declared by the relevant State or Territory Training Authority, is two years or more (pro-rata for part-time Australian Apprenticeships); or - the Australian Apprentice commenced within 12 months of successfully completing a qualification at the Certificate II level with the same employer; or - commenced or recommenced a qualification at the Diploma or Advanced Diploma level. - (b) Ongoing eligibility assessment for Australian Apprentices with a temporary disability